jaysachs/bga-zooloretto/local/Notes.md

 4. Add unit tests.

 5. For layout, having active playerboard take 50% (actually 46%) means easy zoom of other players to have no overlap.
 Ideally, the active board would be more than 50% of the screen width, and when another board "zooms", the active board "shrinks", i.e. they swap sizes.
 That probably requires javascript.

+6. BIG ISSUE: while responsivle layout works great with player panels on top, they fail totally when playerboards are on the right.
+Need to have two mockups, for each possiblity.